pklaus/docker-archiver-appliance/README.md

 * In parts inspired by this (older) docker deployment:
   <https://github.com/jsparger/docker-epics-archiver-appliance>

+### Guidelines

+The Docker image was built by the following guidelines:

+* Attempt to be compact in size.
+* Place the .war tomcat applications from the EPICS Archiver Appliance in the /usr/local/tomcat/webapps folder
+* Put modified / custom files in `/etc/archappl/`.
+  If they are intended to replace other existing files of the software, those files are removed and a link to their new version in `/etc/archappl` is placed to make the customization transparent.

 ### Environment Variables Relevant for the EPICS Archiver Appliance

 The [EPICS Archiver Appliance][] has a set of various